WEDU: Educational competition and a budget crisis

 In 1964, WEDU joined with the University of South Florida (USF) to propose the construction of a new transmitter facility in Riverview.
 The site would house a higher-power WEDU as well as a new UHF station to be owned by the university.
-After obtaining federal grant money, The site was completed two years later, and WEDU began broadcasting from it on August 30, 1966, with the maximum low-VHF power of 100,000 watts.
+After obtaining federal grant money, the site was completed two years later, and WEDU began broadcasting from it on August 30, 1966, with the maximum low-VHF power of 100,000 watts.
 On September 11, the USF station signed on as WUSF-TV (channel 16).
-Initially, WUSF-TV had no network programming, as WEDU was the local station for National Educational Television programs (and, later, PBS programs after PBS supplanted NET as the public television network in 1970).
+Initially, WUSF-TV had no network programming, as WEDU was the local station for National Educational Television programs.
 Instead, it focused on providing local shows and college-level telecourses; during the day, the station was off the air while the studios were in use to produce closed-circuit programs.
 WEDU was supportive of WUSF-TV because, per general manager R. Leroy Lastinger, it provided an outlet for college and higher education needs that channel 3 could not serve alone with its existing commitments.
+In 1970, PBS supplanted NET as the public television network.